marrus-sh/KibaenKeyboard/README.md

 05. Restart your computer.

 ## Usage

 Open System Preferences, click on Keyboard, and then Input Sources.
 Use the + button to add a new input source.
 The Kibben keyboard will be available (as “Kybn”) under the English category.

+## Uninstalling

+01. Remove “Kybn” from your list of input sources in System Preferences, if present.

+02. Delete `Kibben.bundle` from the directory you installed it into (as above).

+03. Restart your computer.

+## Updating

+Uninstall, then install again.
+You probably will need to restart your computer inbetween uninstalling and reinstalling.

 ## Notes